Club de Rugby Santander

-Club de Rugby Santander, known for sponsorship reasons as Bathco Rugby Club or simply as Bathco, is a Spanish rugby team from the city of Santander, founded in 2007.
-The senior men's first team competes in the top tier of Spanish rugby, the División de Honor de Rugby, and plays their matches at the Ruth Beitia Municipal Sports Complex.
+Club de Rugby Santander, known for sponsorship reasons as Bathco Rugby Club or simply as Bathco, was a Spanish rugby team from the city of Santander, founded in 2007.
+The senior men's first team competed in the top tier of Spanish rugby, the División de Honor de Rugby, and played their matches at the Ruth Beitia Municipal Sports Complex.

 History

 Since its formation, the club has focused its efforts on the promotion of sport and rugby in particular among the youngest members of society.
 It currently has more than 180 players, 17 coaches and plays in a total of 9 categories.

 The club signed a sponsorship agreement with bathroom supplier Bathco for the 2016–17 season, the year in which the senior team achieved promotion to Division of Honor B from the AON Norte league.
 For the 2017/2018 season, the agreement was extended and the club was renamed Bathco Rugby Club.

 The club has always maintained a great rivalry with the most successful club in the city of Santander, Independiente RC, a team formerly sponsored by Bathco and one with which they currently share a ground.

 On 2 June 2019, the club gained promotion to the División de Honor, Spanish rugby's top tier, after defeating CR La Vila in the promotion playoffs.

 Their first season in the top tier has proved to be a stern test, and as of 29 February 2020, they lie 11th in the table.
 The club's current predicament has been hampered by its away form: they are yet to win a single game outside of Cantabria.
 Their home form has seen some bright spots, with handsome wins against CR Cisneros, Hernani CRE, a close victory over Ciencias Sevilla CR and a draw with UBU Colina Clinic from eight games.